Our Commitment to Equity

 Our Goals

-In 2022-23, building upon work already conducted, the Committee aims to:
+In 2023, building upon work already conducted, the Committee:

 Facilitate Board & Staff Training

-Using the internationally-recognized Intercultural Development Inventory (IDI), all board and staff members will complete individual assessments and team debriefs facilitated by Shadow’s long-time DEIA consultant Kaycie López Jones.
+Using the internationally-recognized Intercultural Development Inventory (IDI), all board and staff members have completed individual assessments and team debriefs facilitated by Shadow’s long-time DEIA consultant Kaycie López Jones.
+All onboarded staff will also complete the assessment and debriefs.
 This work will serve as the foundation for implementing Shadow’s DEIA Plan.

 Share “Student Voices” Videos